Fagasā, American Samoa

-Forbidden Bay has been claimed to be one of the most beautiful bays in the South Pacific Ocean.
+Forbidden Bay has been described as one of the most beautiful bays in the South Pacific Ocean.
 It can be reached by boat or from Fagasā by foot.

+Fagasā Pass, near the Vaipito Valley border with Pago Pago, serves as the main access point for trails to both Mount ʻAlava and Mount Matafao.
+The Mount ʻAlava trail begins on the north side of Route 5, while the Mount Matafao trail starts on the south side, directly across from the Mount Alava trailhead.

 A porpoise sanctuary is located in Fagasa Bay.